oracle/odpi/doc/src/public_functions/dpiPool.rst

     **passwordLength** -- the length of the password parameter, in bytes, or 0 if the password parameter is NULL.

-    **params** -- a pointer to a :ref:`dpiConnCreateParams` structure which is used to specify parameters for connection creation.
+    **params** -- a pointer to a
+    :ref:`dpiConnCreateParams<dpiConnCreateParams>` structure which is used to
+    specify parameters for connection creation.
 NULL is also acceptable in which case all default parameters will be used when creating the connection.

     **conn** -- a reference to the connection that is acquired from the pool.
     This value is populated upon successful completion of this function.